NishanBhattarai327/vanilla-chess/documentation.md

 - Game history storage and interactive replay functionality
 - Visual indicators for selected pieces and valid moves
 - Player color selection (white or black)
+- Sound effects for moves, captures, checks, and other game events
+- Volume control and mute functionality

 ## 2. System Architecture